-British Memoirs of the Napoleonic Wars: the Militia Regiments
+British Memoirs of the Napoleonic Wars: the Militia and Fencible Regiments

 Bourne, George.
 My Military Career by Lt.
 George Bourne 85th Foot 1804-18.
 Godmanchester: Ken Trotman; 2005.
 90 pages.